College for Creative Studies Technology Report

 2) a description of strategies and technical assistance being provided to faculty on how to incorporate the use of technology (including assistive and adaptive) in their instruction."

 CCS also subscribes to Lynda.com the leading provider of software training videos online.
 The subscription-based Online Training Library® provides 24 hours on-demand access to training videos on software, digital design, and digital media techniques for students and faculty from home.
+Art Education instructors may also receive training in the use of the LUNA digital visual database at the Department of Academic Technologies.

 3) Description of activities that prepare teachers to teach effectively students with disabilities and students who have limited English proficiency;